dnemec/pyramidal_horn_antenna_design/README.md

 # Automated pyramidal horn antenna design.

 ## Description
-This is a script that automates the design of a pyramidal horn antenna.
+This script automates the design of a pyramidal horn antenna.
 Inputs can be derived from [Waveguide2Coax script](https://github.com/dnemec/waveguide_to_coax).
 *ea* is by default 0.511.

 ## Sources
 All calculations are derived from:
 **Teshirogi, T., & Yoneyama, T. (2001).
 Modern millimeter-wave technologies.
+Ios Press
-Ios Press Banjeglav, G., & Malarić, K. (2015).
+Banjeglav, G., & Malarić, K. (2015).
 2.4 GHz horn antenna.
 Transactions on maritime science, 4(01), 35-40.**

 ## Inputs